SpoddyCoder/wsl-builds/resource-ai/README.md

     * Setup pkl & pytorch cache on host: `STYLEGAN3_PKL_CACHE` & `STYLEGAN3_PYTORCH_CACHE` in `wsl-builds.conf`
     * This can save time re-donwloading pkls you may use between builds
   * `lsd`
-    * Clone nerdy rodent's lucid-sonic-dreams fork (most recently maintained, python 3.9 compat) and fix deps to make it run for our build
+    * Clone nerdy rodent's lucid-sonic-dreams fork (most recently maintained, python 3.9 compat) and initialise the `lucid-sonic-dreams` conda environment
+    * Fix the deps to make it run for our build
+  * `spleeter`
+    * Clone Deezer spleeter repo and initialise the `spleeter` conda environment
 * Build Arguments
   * No additional arguments for this build
 * Requires
-  * `./build biscuit-ai conda,cuda124`
+  * `./build resource-ai conda,cuda124`

 ## StyleGan3